Akhi49/Assignment2-Vanaparthi/AboutMe.md

 # AkhilVanaparthi
-I love to workout everyday and mostly enjoy on weekends.I like to explore place, like to travel whole world.
+I love to workout everyday and mostly enjoy on weekends.I like to explore places, like to travel whole world.

 ![Photo](/NWMSU.jpg)